 - Inviting others to become involved with our foundation in a way that is meaningful to them.

-- Recognizing and growing corporate and community volunteer partnerships, as well as support relationships.
+- Recognizing and growing volunteer partnerships and community support relationships.

 What’s in it for you?
 Heart.